theGreyWanderer-uc/tgwUltima/README.md

 (Optional) If you have the **add-ons** too, you can enjoy even more of the experience!

-This project is strictly for fans who want to enhance their **Ultima VII** adventure.
+This project is strictly for fans who want to enhance their **Ultima VII** adventure and is in no way affiliated with **Electronic Arts**.
+All rights to Ultima VIII remain with Electronic Arts..
 Please respect the intellectual property of **Electronic Arts** and ensure you have the original game in your collection. 🎮

-This project is not affiliated with **Electronic Arts**.
-All rights to Ultima VIII remain with Electronic Arts.
-Please respect the intellectual property of Electronic Arts and ensure you have the original game in your collection. 🎮

 ---